BOJ reassurance on coronavirus bolsters speculation of global policy action

 "That will probably happen before any joint interest rate cuts are pondered.
 In any case, I don't think conditions have worsened enough yet for these things to happen."
 The BOJ next meets for a rate review on March 18-19.

-As of Monday, Japan had 962 coronavirus cases, including 705 from Carnival Corp's Diamond Princess cruise liner, which was quarantined near Tokyo last month, according to the public broadcaster, NHK.
+As of Monday, Japan had 962 coronavirus cases, including 705 from a cruise liner quarantined off its coast, according to the public broadcaster NHK.
 Japanese authorities have confirmed five more cases of coronavirus in Hokkaido, NHK said later on Monday, bringing the total there to 77, the largest number of cases in Japan as the northern island declared a state of emergency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)